The Sacred Experience of a Traditional Pow Wow

 • Ask before taking photos or videos

-Rosseau Lake College Fourth Annual Rosseau – June 7
+Rosseau Lake College Annual Rosseau – June 6

 The Rosseau Lake College Pow Wow began as a student initiative and has grown into an annual celebration bringing together members of local and shared communities.
-This year’s Pow Wow is honouring the theme of Water.
+This year’s Pow Wow is honouring the theme of Our Growth with the Grand Entry at 11am

 Everyone is welcome and encouraged to attend and experience the unique atmosphere.
-Teachings are shared and participation is encouraged to join in and dance to the heart of the big drum.
+Teachings are shared and participation is encouraged to join in and dance to the heart of the big drum from Indian Road.
 There are craft vendors, spot dances, potato dance, with prizes to be won.
-A cold lunch will be provided for a small donation with proceeds in support of this year’s Pow Wow.
+New this year is Chiblow Fish serving fresh pickerel and chips.

 Drumming at the Henvy Inlet First Nations Inter-Tribal Pow Wow

-Located just above Grundy Lake Provincial Park, this will be their 21st Inter-Tribal Pow Wow with the focus being Community Leadership.
-Representatives from Ontario, Quebec and New Brunswick will be in attendance and there will be three Grand Entrances – 1pm and 7pm on the Saturday and noon on the Sunday.
+Located just above Grundy Lake Provincial Park, this will be their 22nd Inter-Tribal Pow Wow.
+Representatives from across the country will be in attendance and there will be three Grand Entrances – 1pm and 7pm on the Saturday and noon on the Sunday.
 As well as drummers and dancers, there will be vendors on site for the weekend’s festivities.

-Dokis First Nation‘s Pow Wow will focus on honouring youth
+Dokis First Nation‘s Pow Wow will focus on language and spirit

 Dokis First Nation Annual Traditional Pow Wow Parry Sound/Sudbury/Nipissing – June 22-23

-See Muskoka Through Our Eyes Annie Williams Park, Bracebridge – June 29-30
+See Muskoka Through Our Eyes 2nd Annual Pow Wow June 28-29 Bracebridge

-This will be the 27th annual Pow Wow and the theme will be Strengthening Our Spirit.
+This will be the 28th annual Pow Wow and the theme will be Honouring Our Land and Water.
 The Grand Entry will be noon on both days and local food and craft vendors will be on site.
+Host drum by Black Bull Moose Singers.

-Hosted by the French River Visitor’s Center First Nations and Aboriginal Advisory Committee there will be a medicine preparation and sacred fire starting at noon on September 6.
-The Grand Entry will be held on September 7 at noon.
-The theme of the 17th annual gathering is Sharing our Teachings.
+Hosted by the French River Provincial Park Visitor Centre First Nations and Aboriginal Advisory Committee there will be a medicine preparation and sacred fire starting at noon on September 5.
+The Grand Entry will be held on September 7 at noon with host drum Eagle Heart.
+The theme of the 18th annual gathering is Honouring the Fire.

 Plan your epic summer getaway to the great Canadian wilderness just north of Toronto today.